carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 is success.
 In debug builds this will result in an assertion failure if an error is encountered.
 In release builds the behavior of cantFail for failure values is undefined.
-As such, care must be taken in the use of cantFail: clients must be certain that a cantFail wrapped call really can not fail under any circumstances.
+As such, care must be taken in the use of cantFail: clients must be certain that a cantFail wrapped call really can not fail with the given arguments.

 Use of the cantFail functions should be rare in library code, but they are likely to be of more use in tool and unit-test code where inputs and/or